After Action Review (AAR)

 What do you think?
 Are you familiar with the explanation of After Action Review?
+What lessons have you learned?
 Do you have any tips for learning from previous activities or results?
 Are you planning on using After Action Review in the future?
 What questions do you believe are essential in the assessment of a task or project?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.

 - Altounyan, R. E. C. (1980).
 Review of clinical activity and mode of action of sodium cromoglycate.
 Clinical & Experimental Allergy, 10, 481-489.

 - Baird, L., Holland, P., & Deacon, S. (1999).
 Learning from action: Imbedding more learning into the performance fast enough to make a difference.
 Organizational Dynamics, 27(4), 19-32.

 - Morrison, J. E., & Meliza, L. L. (1999).
 Foundations of the after action review process (No. IDA/HQ-D2332).
 INSTITUTE FOR DEFENSE ANALYSES ALEXANDRIA VA.